skaupper/VirtualJukebox/docs/src/RESTInterface.md

 }
 ~~~~~

-If a track has no associated `album` and/or `author` these fields may be omitted.
+If a track has no associated `album` and/or `artist` these fields may be omitted.

 ### Get current queues